 - Ionization alarms, which detect heat

-If you installed one of these types of alarms in your home and it malfunctions causing it to fail to timely alert you about a fire in your home, I can help you pursue a lawsuit to hold the manufacturer liable for your injuries.
-I also take on wrongful death cases related failed fire alarm situations.
+If you installed one of these types of fire alarms in your home and it malfunctions causing it to fail to timely alert you about a fire in your home, I can help you pursue a lawsuit to hold the manufacturer liable for your injuries.
+I also take on wrongful death cases related to situations involving defective smoke alarms.

-Likewise, if you are renting a home and a fire alarm malfunctions, I can help you pursue a claim against the building owner and manager if they failed to maintain the alarms properly, as well as the manufacturer if the device turns out to be faulty.
+Likewise, if you are renting a home and a defective smoke alarm malfunctions, I can help you pursue a claim against the building owner and manager if they failed to maintain the alarms properly, as well as the manufacturer if the device turns out to be faulty.

 I know how to prove liability and the true value of your claim.
 I am adept at bringing in appropriate and reputable engineers and experts in various fields to inspect the product and testify to the design defect or manufacturing flaw that led to the alarm malfunctioning and causing harm.

 The product in question may have been recalled by the manufacturer after similar incidents, or yours may be a more isolated case.
 Either way, I can build a case for your medical care, lost income, disability, emotional trauma, or pain and suffering.

 Contact me online or call me in my Stamford office at (203) 356-1475 or in my Fairfield office at (203) 259-5251 to discuss your legal options and learn more about how a personal injury attorney call help you in a claim concerning defective smoke alarms.